 Tool Module: Different Types of Bilingualism

-A child spends about 50 000 hours learning his or her first language during the first five years of life.
-That’s quite a while to spend listening, repeating, and learning by trial and error.
+To learn his or her first language, a child spends quite a while listening, repeating, and learning by trial and error during the first five years of life.
 There’s no way to do the same thing once children have begun school and are trying to learn a second language in a class held for only one or two hours per week.
 So how do the students learn a second language when the teacher is speaking only that language and they understand only perhaps a quarter of the words?
 First of all, they go by the many clues that help them to decipher the message, such as the intonation, which often conveys a speaker’s intentions, for good or ill, and the context, which in a classroom might be the stated subject of the day’s lesson or the photo illustrating the day’s reading.
 Second, the students also learn by memorizing word lists, grammatical rules, verb conjugations, and so on.

 This way of learning a second language is quite different from the trial-and-error method by which young children learn their mother tongue without even realizing it.
 One important difference is that with the second language, the child’s desire to communicate is not remotely so strong, especially in a school setting.
 (In contrast, learning a second language is easier when the learners are immersed in a community where this language is spoken, probably because that gives them more incentive to use it.)
 A lesser degree of motivation has also been correlated with lower dopamine levels, which is what one would expect for a neurotransmitter associated with pleasure and desire.